Which 12 tips are best for passing academic exams?

-This third and final lesson about exam types now focuses on the twelve most useful tips for completing university exams successfully and confidently.
-As is shown in the table below, Lesson 2 explored eleven common exam types that we will also be referring to throughout this lesson:
+This second and final lesson about exam revision now focuses on the twelve most useful tips for completing university exams successfully and confidently.
+As is shown in the table below, our short course on exam types introduces eleven common exam types that we will also be referring to throughout this lesson:

 Tip 1: Prepare, Prepare, Prepare